What 30 Days of Intentional Content Can Do

 Thompson Palm Springs

-Month one, the foundation paid off — 1,100 new followers, 437.9k in reach, 6.84% average engagement rate on reach, up 60% from the prior month.
+Month one: The foundation paid off — 1,100 new followers, 437.9k in reach, 6.84% average engagement rate on reach, up 60% from the prior month.
 Shares grew 885%, saves grew 700%, post engagements grew 893%.
 Month two held — 885 new followers, 364.9k in reach, shares up another 505%.
 The top post hit 12.81% engagement on reach.
-A video of the beautiful sunset.
-Three words on screen: "if you are seeing this you should come to Palm Springs”.
+A video of the pool.
+Three words on screen: "Mentally I'm here."
+It looked effortless.
+It wasn't.

 Lola Rose

-Lola Rose required an entirely different strategic lens — and that separation was deliberate from the start.
-The biggest risk with a hotel restaurant account is becoming an extension of the hotel feed, losing any identity of its own in the process.
-So we built it as a standalone brand.
-Different voice, different visual world, different content strategy, different purpose.
-Where Thompson was bright and cinematic, Lola Rose leaned rich and moody: amber tones, candlelight, close-up food photography chosen specifically to build credibility before we pushed atmosphere.
+Where the hotel was bright and cinematic, Lola Rose leaned rich and moody: amber tones, candlelight, close-up food photography chosen specifically to build credibility before atmosphere was pushed.
 The content followed the arc of an evening — cocktails as the entry point, food as the anchor, the feeling of the room as the closer.
 Every post had a job.
 Nothing went up because it looked good.
-It went up because it moved someone closer to making a reservation.
+It went up because it moved someone closer to making a reservation — or sending it to a friend with "we need to go here."

 Month one: 417 new followers, 65.1k in reach, 4.91% average engagement rate on reach — up 29%.
 Saves grew 175%, shares grew 293%, post engagements grew 425%.
 Month two compounded — post engagements up another 155%, shares up 220%, engagement rate on reach climbing to 4.58%.
+Two accounts.
+Two completely distinct identities.
+Both growing because neither one was built by accident.

 What the numbers actually mean.